-Technical Proposal: Factors (cont'd) Maximum Points Assigned Points Expected percentage of average and peak utilization for each of the requirements given the volumetrics information provided in this proposal; for example, "based on the specified server, we envision that 50% of CPU resources will be utilized on average, with a peak of 90% during high-traffic periods" Capability of recommended configuration to provide response times of 2-3 seconds based on the technical information of the Government of Bahamas existing infrastructure (e.g. desktop, network, server) and the volumetrics information of the database and user constituents, as described in this proposal NOTE: The Government of The Bahamas currently uses IBM servers as a standard and preference will be given to vendors who can specify IBM server configurations.
-Frequency of release of minor software updates (e.g. patches, fixes), and process for releasing and implementing these.
+Desktop Configuration: Vendor's recommended minimum configuration that 05 would still effectively provide response times of 2-3 seconds based on the technical information of the Government of Bahamas existing infrastructure (e.g. desktop, network, server) as described in this proposal. desktop, network, server, as described in this proposal.
+Recommended Server Configuration: 10 No. of and type of processors Memory Requirement Diel Starter Requirement Disk Storage Requirement Networking Requirement (including minimum bandwidth) requirement) including connectivity requirement between database, application and web servers and from each server to the workstation (should these reside on separate hardware) Expected percentage of average and peak utilization for each of the requirements given the volumetric information provided in this proposal; for example, "based on the specified server, we envision that 50% of CPU resources will 10 be utilized on average, with a peak of 90% during high- traffic periods" Capability of recommended configuration to provide response times of 2-3 seconds based on the technical information of the Government of Bahamas existing infrastructure (e.g. desktop, network, server) and the volumetric information of the database and user constituents, as described in this proposal NOTE: The Government of The Bahamas currently uses IBM servers as a standard and preference will be given to vendors who can specify IBM server configurations.
+Frequency of release of minor software updates (e.g. patches, 10 fixes), and process for releasing and implementing these.
 Identification of typical effort required to implement them.
 Frequency of significant releases upgrading the proposed software.
-Identification of minimum amount of time commonly offered to clients to upgrade - measured from the time a new release is first made available (e.g. every 24 months).
-Identify the process for releasing and implementing significant upgrades and the typical effort required to implement them.
+Identification of minimum amount of time 10 commonly offered to clients to upgrade - measured from the time a new release is first made available (e.g. every 24 months).
+Identify the process for releasing and implementing significant upgrades and the typical effort required to implement them. p.o.none anom